colinbarry/jekyll-asset-post-processor/README.md

 A single tag imports an asset, which in turn returns the new relative path to the bundled asset.
  `{% process_asset _assets/css/style.scss %}` = `/assets/css/style-cdb523590dafe38b9df14dde169125a4.css`

-The tag can be used in any HTML or SCSS file and even supports Liquid variables, filters, and tags.
+The tag can be used in any HTML or Sass file and even supports Liquid variables, filters, and tags.
 An asset is only rendered and bundled once, meaning you can include an asset more than once across multiple files without conflicts.

 ### HTML